 Nikopolidis, who kept three clean sheets in the UEFA EURO 2004 knockout stage, is considered one of the best keepers the country has produced.
-He enjoyed successful spells at Panathinaikos FC and Olympiacos FC, becoming central to the latter's domestic dominance after moving to the Piraeus club in 2004, his combined tally of 11 league titles and nine domestic cups being unrivalled by any Greek player.
-Nikopolidis retired in 2011 and in summer 2014 was appointed as an assistant to coach Míchel, a position he had occupied in 2012 under Leonardo Jardim.
+He enjoyed successful spells at Panathinaikos and Olympiacos, becoming central to the latter's domestic dominance after moving to the Piraeus club in 2004, his combined tally of 11 league titles and nine domestic cups being unrivalled by any Greek player.
+Nikopolidis retired in 2011 and following spells as Olympiacos assistant coach has been named as coach of Greece's Under-21s.

 Defender: Giourkas Seitaridis